syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Customization.md

 ## ItemTemplate

-The tree map control provides template support for tree map items with the help of [`ItemTemplate`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~ItemTemplate.html) property which allows any type of custom template to be created with any type of view element.
+The TreeMap control provides template support to tree map items using the [`ItemTemplate`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~ItemTemplate.html) property, which allows any type of custom template to be created with any type of view element.

 {% tabs %}